miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added observatory inspections and fixed taxi TV icon and triggers.
 +Restored Skelter and grenade to Luckee Star and delayed Nines line.
 +Added helicopter to rooftop, missing doors and fixed cop cars issue.
-Corrected bad bus stops, not solid poles and removed buggy potence.
+Corrected bad bus stops, not solid poles and removed buggy Potence.
 Turned haven into Elysium area and placed females at the Blood Hunt.
 Swapped wrecks on Blood Hunt map and repaired helipad SWAT texture.
 Repaired Trip and Vandal not choosable at endgame in special cases.